notforunder/void/README.md

 # Void word combinator
-Void it's a simple python program that generates all possible combinations of words and numbers.
+Void it's a simple python3 program that generates all possible combinations of words and numbers.
 The main module that I used to write this program is [itertools](https://docs.python.org/3.9/library/itertools.html).
 The module has a built-in function that combines. _The program is raw so I will add new features and fix bugs.
 But you can already use it_

 ## Using
-1. Run program by typing ```python main.py```
+1. Run program by typing ```python3 main.py```
 2. Then select the first option from the menu.
 3. Enter words amount (for example 2)
 4. Enter the words one at a time in each line